Geoff Miles

 Geoff Miles (born 10 January 1962) is a former Australian rules footballer who played for Collingwood, West Coast and Geelong in the Australian Football League (AFL), formerly VFL.
-Miles was primarily a hard running wingman or half back but could also play up forward, especially later in his career.
+Miles was primarily a hard running wingman or half back but could also play up forward, which he did later in his career.

-Recruited from Ivanhoe Amateurs in the Victorian Amateur Football Association, Miles spent three seasons at Collingwood, in which he played 31 of a possible 68 senior matches, before being delisted.
+Recruited from Ivanhoe Amateurs in the Victorian Amateur Football Association, Miles spent three seasons at Collingwood, in which he played 31 of a possible 68 senior matches over three seasons.
+By the middle of 1984, Miles had been told he was unlikely to regain a senior berth, but that he was not sacked.

 He moved to Western Australia in 1985 after being recruited by Claremont, for whom he played a total of 73 senior matches over the next seven seasons.
 He was part of the inaugural West Coast list and debuted in their inaugural VFL game at the start of the 1987 season.
-Miles was a regular with the Eagles for three seasons, during which he played mostly in defence but also showed his ability in attack – as when he kicked five goals from eight kicks in a 76-point win over Carlton during 1989.
-1990, however, saw Miles struggling to get a game as a champion defence led by Guy McKenna and John Worsfold emerged.
+Miles was a regular with the Eagles for three seasons, during which he played mostly in defence but also showed his ability in attack, such as when he kicked five goals from eight kicks in a 76-point win over Carlton during 1989.

+However, 1990 saw Miles struggling to get a game as a champion defence led by Guy McKenna and John Worsfold emerged.
 Consequently, Miles returned permanently to Claremont and played in their 1990 grand final loss to Swan Districts.
 The following season Miles did not play in the AFL but was a member of the Tigers' 1991 premiership team, by which time he had been moved permanently into attack and formed a deadly combination with future Brisbane, Sydney and Fremantle full-forward John Hutton.
 He would have played for the WAFL against the SANFL but for an appointment in Victoria.

-A four-time Western Australian interstate representative, he was traded to Geelong in the 1991 AFL Draft, thus missing out on West Coast's premierships in 1992 and 1994.
-He did however take part in the 1992 AFL Grand Final with Geelong, but lost to his former club West Coast.
-After spending much of the first half of 1992 back in defence and then six rounds in the reserves, Miles returned to attack and upon promotion to the Cats' senior team kicked seven goals in a game against Melbourne and followed it up with five goals in each of the next two rounds.
+A four-time Western Australian interstate representative, he was traded to Geelong in the 1991 AFL draft, thus missing out on West Coast's premierships in 1992 and 1994.
+However, he did play in the 1992 AFL Grand Final, in which Geelong lost to his former club West Coast.
+After spending much of the first half of 1992 back in defence and then six rounds in the reserves, Miles returned to attack and, after promotion to the Cats' senior team, kicked seven goals in a game against Melbourne and followed it up with five goals in each of the next two rounds.